011

 These are obvious questions that you would expect your diligence to answer.

-But in our experience, there is a vast difference between taking a cursory look at these topics (while also addressing the long list of other items on the diligence agenda), and really pushing hard against these issues and the associated strategic analysis.
+But sadly, I’ve noticed over the past 10 years that focus on these three questions has declined in direct proportion to increased interest in growth assets and playing in growth markets - and it should not have.
+In our experience, there is a vast difference between taking a cursory look at these topics (while also addressing the long list of other items on the diligence agenda), and really pushing hard against these issues and the associated strategic analysis.

 These are honestly tough questions to answer definitively – some of the hardest.
 The answer is always nuanced, and often more so qualitative than quantitative.
 But getting at this issue sooner rather than later can provide you with a valid and true “reason to believe” in the wisdom and skillset of management and/or in the value development plan.